Online Order Fulfillment App

 However, this process was not scalable or sustainable, so the SoulCycle tech team set out to build a retail fulfillment tool that would gather order information and help automate tasks like pulling inventory, notifying the customer about order status and generating shipping labels and packing slips.
 I was tasked with leading the UX for this project.

 As we transitioned the retail team from a largely analog process to a new, digitally driven process, our first task was to define just what this new digitized order fulfillment process should look like.
-After a lot of stakeholder interviews and internal discussions we ultimately, we settled on a five-step approach.
+After having a lot of stakeholder interviews, internal discussions, and collaborative sketching sessions to talk through the business needs and user flows as a team, we ultimately, we settled on a five-step approach.

 In addition to the normal status flow that orders are automatically given as they move through the fulfillment workflow, users can also manually change and override an order's status to either redo a step in the fulfillment process or skip over an unneeded step.